Baidu, Inc. (BIDU) Q4 2020 Earnings Call Transcript | AlphaStreet

 Tian Hou — T.H.
 Capital — Analyst

 Yeah.
 Herman, Robin and Juan, [Foreign Speech] Okay.
 I have two quick questions.
 One is related to your Apollo autonomous driving.
 A lot of questions have been asked.
 So my question is very short.
-So on one hand, all these modules you are selling through OEMs, on the other hand, you’re going to start your own EV companies.
-So under what kind of circumstances, some of your technology, you’re going to just keep yourself instead of passing it into others?
+So on one hand, all the modules you are selling through OEMs.
+On the other hand, you’re going to start your own EV companies.
+So under what kind of circumstances, some of your technology, you’re going to just keep yourself instead of licensing to others?
 So that’s number one.

-Number two, related to the AI call center solution, so I’m very happy to see that operators and start to purchase.
-And I wonder what is the potential for the AI call center solution?
-Who can be the potential customers?
-And what industries this call center can apply to?
+Number two, related to the AI call center solution, so I’m very happy to see that operators and they start to purchase.
+And I wonder what is the potential for the AI call center solution.
+Who can be the potential customers and what industries this call center can apply to?
 So that’s the two questions.
 Thank you.

 Robin Li — Co-Founder, Chairman and Chief Executive Officer

 On the AI solution for call centers, it actually can be used in a lot of industries.
 I mentioned the airline industry, the telecom industry, the financial services industry.
-Wherever there is customer service needs, that our AI call center solution can be applied too.
-It’s actually being used in a number of different industries and we are going through Phase 1, Phase 2, Phase 3, so that the experience continue to improve and the knowledge base for that certain sector or for that urban company can be viewed and the system will become smart and smarter.
+Wherever there is customer service needs, that our AI call center solution can be applied to.
+It’s actually being used in a number of different industries.
+And we are going through Phase 1, Phase 2, Phase 3, so that the experience continue to improve and the knowledge base for that certain sector or for that certain company can be viewed.
+And the system will become smart and smarter.

 Operator